College admissions in South Korea: University examination

-This is a self-evaluation test conducted by the university, and they are mainly essay tests and are conducted with various evaluation methods for each university, such as interviews, major aptitude tests, and practical skill tests.
-Recently, the number of Admission Officer System has been increasing.
+As a self-evaluation test conducted by the universities themselves, the self-evaluation test consists of mainly essay tests, along with various evaluation methods, such as oral interviews, major aptitude tests, and practical skills offered for each university, in order to ensure fair opportunities for each student.
+Recently, the number of Admission Officers in Systems has been increasing in bolding measures to reshape the test-oriented admissions process.
+Some of these measures include viewing potential, evaluating extra-curricular activities, and considering recommendations from principals and teachers that can further enhance their academic abilities.

 History

 Prior to the achievement test

 From 1946 to 1953, the independent examination system for each university was implemented.
 Each university would conduct its own tests to select students.
 In 1954, the Combined College Entrance Exam was conducted, and only the students who passed could take the independent examination system for each university.
 From 1955 to 1961, the previous system was reinitiated.
 From 1962 to 1963, only students who passed the college entrance qualification examination system could take the university independent exam, similar to the 1954 Combined College Entrance Exam.
 From 1964 to 1968, the independent examination system was reinitiated by universities.
 From 1969 to 1981, only students who passed the preliminary examination and the main exam were allowed to go to college, except in 1981 when the main exam was abolished.